Sexual Misconduct and Complaint Resolution Policy

 B. Appeal Procedures

 - Appeals must be submitted to the Dean of the Faculty (or Dean’s designee) within five (5) business days of the date on which the person wishing to file an appeal is notified of the Decision Maker’s decision.
 The Dean of the Faculty has five (5) business days to determine if the appeal is based on one or more of the grounds for appeal.
 If it is not, the appeal will be denied.
 If the appeal is not denied, the Title IX Coordinator will share the appeal with the other party, who shall have three (3) business days from the date on which the party is notified to submit a response.
-Absent a showing of good cause, appeals and responses to appeals shall not exceed seven (7) pages, 12-point font, double spaced.
+Appeals and responses to appeals shall be 12-point font, double-spaced.

 - After the other party submits a response or the time for the other party to submit a response lapses without a response, the Title IX Coordinator shall promptly send the appeal, any response, and the underlying appeal record to the President (or the President’s designee), who shall consider the appeal and take such action as s/he deems appropriate.
 The appeal record will consist of the Investigator’s final report and any supporting documents that accompany the report; any responses to the report submitted by the parties; the Decision Maker’s decision; and any other documents that the Title IX Coordinator deems relevant to the appeal itself.

 - Appeals will be decided by the President (or the President’s designee) in a timely manner.
 There may, however, be circumstances that necessitate additional time for the President to reach a decision.
 While an appeal is under review, the Title IX Coordinator will update the parties about the timeline as necessary.

 - The decision of the President (or the President’s designee) shall be communicated to the parties simultaneously by the Title IX Coordinator.
 The decision of the President is final.